All About Service areas / Multi Location Add-on

 For example, if I am listed in the zip code 90210, my selected service area looks like this (ordered from largest location type to smallest):

-Since I am listed in the zip code 90210, then I will be one of the search results for any of those larger locations: "United States", "California", "Los Angeles County", and "Beverly Hills".
+Since the member is listed in the zip code 90210, then I will be one of the search results for any of those larger locations: "United States", "California", "Los Angeles County", and "Beverly Hills".

-However, I will NOT show up in search results for a zip code 100 miles away from 90210, a city far away from 90210, any county that is not "Los Angeles County", any state that is not "California", or any country that is not "United States.
+However, I will NOT show up in search results for a zipcode 50 miles away from 90210, a city far away from 90210, any county that is not "Los Angeles County", any state that is not "California", or any country that is not "United States.

 Choosing a larger service area

-For example, if I choose the service area of the United States, I will appear in search results for "United States", any state within the United States (California, New York, Texas, etc), any county within the United States (Los Angeles County, Kings County, Dallas County, etc), any city within the United States (Los Angeles, New York City, Dallas, etc), and any zip code within the United States (90210, 10118, 75211, etc).
-In other words ANY location that is searched for in the United States will return me as a result.
+For example, if the member chooses the service area of the United States, they will appear in search results for "United States", any state within the United States (California, New York, Texas, etc), any county within the United States (Los Angeles County, Kings County, Dallas County, etc), any city within the United States (Los Angeles, New York City, Dallas, etc), and any zip code within the United States (90210, 10118, 75211, etc).
+In other words, ANY location that is searched for in the United States will return me as a result.

-However, I will NOT appear in search results for other countries or any locations within those countries.
+However, they will NOT appear in search results for other countries or any locations within those countries.

 Bounds and radius searches